kearseya/RNAseq_ML/README.md

 # RNAseq_ML

+## Next step is to use the sklearn pipeline functions

+Manual methods script for initial investigation of a few methods, sklearn submodule pipeline has wider functionality.

+### Preliminary data generated from manual methods script

 Draft scripts for discovering best methods for feature selection with RNAseq data (using sklearn package).
 To run:
 `$ python3 test_script.py`